 So, why is seeing familiar hair such a big deal?

 This is about much more than hair.
 In this context, hair is just a gateway to seeing and understanding different cultures.
 That glimpse of familiarity (hair in this case), is a hint that we’re about to witness a different culture and view on the world and this is what means so much.
 If we saw more cultural perspectives through the stories around us, we would all better understand and appreciate the true richness that comes from sharing our diversity and differences.
-As you can see, stories can play a big part in who we become and what we understand, so as long as different types of people and cultures aren’t represented, too many stories will be left untold and left understood.
+As you can see, stories can play a big part in who we become and what we understand, so as long as different types of people and cultures aren’t represented, too many stories will be left untold and left misunderstood.
 This lack of understanding is what can drive divisions between people in society because we as human beings often fear or dislike what we don’t know or understand.

 Representation has unbelievable power and can cause positive and long lasting effects.
 Seeing you and your culture reflected outside of your family, can be hugely empowering and inspire you to strive for things that you may not have without it